Lou and Andy: Andy's other carers

-In the episodes of series 1, Lou regularly mentioned an unheard and unseen character called Maria, who was his predecessor as Andy's caretaker.
+In the episodes of series 1, Lou regularly mentioned an unheard and unseen character called Maria, who was his predecessor as Andy's caregiver.
 Unfortunately, she became too ill to care for Andy, and was taken to a hospital.
 She later died in the episode which shows Lou and Andy getting prepared for the funeral.

 In the final episode of series 3, Lou's mother had died, so Lou had to return to his father's house in the Isle of Wight in order to take care of him and arrange the funeral.
-As a replacement, Social Services sent Andy the strict Mrs. Mead (Imelda Staunton), who got Andy to clean the flat (stating it was a pigsty).
+As a replacement, Social Services sent Andy the strict, devoutly religious Irish woman Mrs. Mead (Imelda Staunton), who got Andy to clean the flat (stating it was a pigsty).
 Further ruining Andy's lifestyle, she disabled his television, threw out his chocolate and crisps (replacing his dinner with stew as a main course and a pear as dessert); started holding church services straight after dinner; and thumping his leg with a candle holder, to Andy's dismay.
 Andy claims he is unable to feel a thing when Mrs. Mead thumps it, but when she goes to the kitchen, he cries out from the pain he was enduring.

-Later in the episode, Mrs. Mead takes Andy to the White Cliffs of Dover, where she says he must learn how to move his wheelchair himself, as well as get a job.
+Later in the episode, Mrs. Mead takes Andy to Beachy Head, where she says he must learn how to move his wheelchair himself, as well as get a job.
 With her facing the sea, Andy gets out of his chair and pushes Mrs. Mead off the cliff, killing her.
 Andy then gets back in his wheelchair, turns round, and begins to wheel himself home.

 After the end credits have rolled, Andy hears Lou returning home.
 Andy grins, then jumps out of his wheelchair to greet him, but then runs back to his chair, realising his mistake.